apache/whimsy/MACOSX.md

 ```

 Find the next occurence of `Require all granted`.
 It should now be around
-line 386.
+line 386 in the section `Directory "/Library/WebServer/CGI-Executables` or similar
 Replace it with `Require all denied`.

-Now go back to the top of the file and search or `User`.
+Now go back to the top of the file and search for `User`.
 Replace the first
 `_www` with your local user id.
 This may be different than your ASF availid --
 that's OK.
 Your local user id is the response to `whoami`.
 Replace the second `_www` with `staff` (that's the group name).